-As per the latest provincial PHO update provided on May 25th 2021, indoor low intensity group exercise are permitted (ie. Yoga).
+As per the latest provincial Public Health Order (PHO), indoor low intensity group exercise are permitted (ie. Yoga).
 Low intensity group exercise does not cause a sustained and accelerated rate of breathing.

 Virtual Livestream classes (PST) will occur simultaneously